 • The school caretaker will complete an additional cleaning routine of “high touch” areas during the day.

-• Manager or Deputy to make contact with parents if children do not arrive for a pre-planned session.
+• Manager or Deputy to contact parents if children do not arrive for a pre-planned session.

-• Pre School staff are expected to adhere to the government advice with regard to social distancing and will not be allowed on site should the management team have reason to suspect this has not been followed without good reason.
+• Pre School staff are expected to adhere to the government advice regarding social distancing and will not be allowed on site should the management team have reason to suspect this has not been followed without good reason.

-• Manager/Deputy to make contact with parents to arrange collection if children become unwell during pre school.
+• Manager/Deputy to contact parents/carers to arrange collection if children become unwell during pre school.

-• As per existing contracts of employment staff MUST inform one of the management team as soon as possible if they are unable to fulfil their session on the rota.
+• As per existing contracts of employment staff MUST inform one of the management team as soon as possible if they are unable to fulfil their contracted session.

-We will of course continue to follow government guidance at all times.
-As this is continually changing we may need to update you with those changes.
-Links to the current guidance that has informed this document along with our risk assessment can be found below.
+We will always of course continue to follow government guidance.
+As this is continually changing, we may need to update you with those changes.

 We thank you for your continuing support and for your patience as we continue to adapt our working practices to ensure the safety of your children and our staff.